Crypto Unicorns (CU) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Crypto Unicorns Historical Price

-According to the latest data gathered on Crypto Unicorns live price page, the current price of Crypto Unicorns is 0.00161861USD.
-The circulating supply of Crypto Unicorns(CU) is 47.31M CU , giving it a market capitalization of $76.58K.
+According to the latest data gathered on Crypto Unicorns live price page, the current price of Crypto Unicorns is 0.00166325USD.
+The circulating supply of Crypto Unicorns(CU) is 47.31M CU , giving it a market capitalization of $78.69K.

 - 24-hour0.00%$ --$ --$ --